 LOTS of snow here, naturally!
 Very pretty among the big trees.

 WHAT?
 Off the grass?
 On truckin'?
 The faith?
 TELL US!!!

 The pet area was challenging to the smaller dogs.

 This snow bank looked like The Blob attacking the dumpsters.

 An innocent storage shed takes on a Dr. Zhivago Russian winter-like feel.

-kid saw those icicles and HAD to have one.
+The kid saw those icicles and HAD to have one.
 I instructed her on how to grab one and get away clean without being speared by the others, she did it flawlessly.

 The icicle briefly became a gun, and 20 seconds later transformed into an electric guitar, which it remained.

-had really cool patterns, (no pun intended) but her request to take it home was denied.
+It had really cool patterns, (no pun intended) but her request to take it home was denied.
 Instead we left it near the drinking fountains so others could enjoy it.

 You can just see the orange tip of a snow pole sticking out of this snowbank.
 After a little more snow play we continued on.